retaildevcrews/codespaces-images/README.md

 A `jump box` pod is created so that you can execute commands `in the cluster`

+- use the `kj` alias
+  - `kubectl exec -it jumpbox -- bash -l`
+      - note: -l causes a login and processes `.profile`
+      - note: `sh -l` will work, but the results will not be displayed in the terminal due to a bug

 - use the `kje` alias
   - `kubectl exec -it jumpbox --`
-- examples
+- example
   - run http against the ClusterIP
     - `kje http ngsa-memory:8080/version`
-  - run an interactive shell
-    - `kje bash -l`
-      - note: -l causes a login and processes `.profile`
-      - note: `sh -l` will work, but the results will not be displayed in the terminal

 ## Launch Grafana Dashboard